turbopape/milestones/README.md

 > "Any sufficiently advanced technology is indistinguishable from magic"
 - According to Clarke's 3rd Law

-Milestones is a Clojure library that needs only your project tasks description in order to generate the best possible schedule for you.
-This is based on priorities of scheduling that you set (in terms of fields in tasks, more about this in a second).
+Milestones is a Clojure library that needs only your project's task description in order to generate the best possible schedule for you.
+This is based on the priorities of the tasks that you have set (in terms of fields in tasks, more about this in a second).

 Constraints on tasks are:
 - Resources (i.e, which resource is needed to perform a particular task),
-- The task duration
+- The task's duration
-- Predecessors (i.e, which tasks needs to be done before a particular task can be fired).
+- Predecessors (i.e, which tasks need to be done before a particular task can be fired).

-Based on the above constraints, Milestones either generates the schedule (if it does not detect scheduling errors) or shows you what it does not like.
+Based on the above constraints, Milestones either generates the schedule (if it does not detect scheduling errors) or shows you any kind of error it may have found.

-Tasks are basically a map containing IDs as keys and information about the tasks as values.
+Tasks are basically build up out of a map containing IDs as keys and information about the tasks as values.
 Information about a task is itself a map of associating fields to values; here is an example: